xiuhongchen/Solar_forecast_LSTM/README.md

 1. Erase the pre-trained model and train a new one, using only one feature:
   - > python main.py -n" or "python main.py --new

-2. Use the pre-trained model and train it further:
+2. Use the pre-trained model in step 1, and continue the training:
   - > python main.py

 3. Create a new model using all features to predict: